Becca

 Hi!
-This is me, my husband, and my baby girl Tessa.
+This is me (Becca), my husband Rich, and our two kids Tessa and Leo.
 Sometimes it’s nice to put a face to name, so there you go.

 A little bit about the way I like to cook and eat…

-- A majority of the recipes we do in class are created to educate teenagers whilst not being so gourmet that they won’t eat or want to recreate what they make.
-Did you know teenagers don’t like vegetables?
-Crazy.
-I teach nutrition in my foods classes so I generally keep the recipes on the lighter side.
+- A majority of the recipes we did in class I’d created to educate teenagers whilst not being so gourmet that they wouldn’t eat or want to recreate what they made.
+This has affected ALL the recipes I make now.

 - My husband and I are both healthy eaters, so the things I make for just us will always be light.
 However, I am a firm believer in that when you entertain, your guests aren’t interested in saving calories.
 Life is too short to be good all the time, right?

 - I try to buy my veggies and fruit as in-season and local as possible, and I also enjoy saving money on my grocery bills.
 I will suggest ways to do this.
 As for meat, I don’t like the way meat is produced in our country.
-As it can get pricey, I end up cooking sans meat a few times per week.
+As organic can be pricey, I end up cooking sans meat a few times per week.

 - Most of the time when I bake, I do it “for real”.
 No splenda, no applesauce for oil.
 I don’t eat baked goods on a daily basis, but when I do I want the real thing.
-Now that baby girl is in the picture, I will post a few recipes that are “healthified”, but still not fake.
+Now that kids are in the picture, I will post a few recipes that are “healthified”, but still not fake.

 The Bottom Line